-The Thelonious Monk Institute of Jazz is a nonprofit education organization established in 1986.
-Its mission is to offer the world’s most promising young musicians college level training by internationally acclaimed jazz masters and to present public school music education programs for young people around the world.
+The Herbie Hancock Institute of Jazz is a nonprofit education organization with a mission to offer the world’s most promising young musicians college level training by internationally acclaimed jazz masters and to present public school music education programs for young people around the world.
 The Institute preserves, perpetuates and expands jazz as a global art form, and utilizes jazz as a means to unite people of all ages, backgrounds and nationalities.
 All of the Institute’s programs are provided free of charge to students, schools and communities worldwide.
-The Institute’s programs help fill a tremendous void in arts education left by budget cuts in public school funding, and use jazz as the medium to encourage imaginative thinking, creativity, a positive self-image, and a respect for one’s own and others’ cultural heritage.
+The Institute’s programs use jazz as the medium to encourage imaginative thinking, creativity, a positive self-image, and a respect for one’s own and others’ cultural heritage.

 Jazz in the Classroom: Since 1989, the Institute has gone into public schools around the world, introducing millions of young people to jazz and its rich history.
 Jazz in the Classroom provides daily music instruction and instrument training sessions for public school students across the country, including Los Angeles and Washington, DC, along with master classes and assembly programs for tens of thousands of students in urban, rural, and remote areas of the country.
 One hundred percent of students in the instrument training programs graduate from high school and more than 90% go on to college.
 Leading jazz musicians and educators teach and serve as role models, helping students enhance their creativity and self-esteem.